-Stroke Awareness: Know the Signs, Symptoms & Treatments
+Stroke Awareness: Know the Signs of Stroke & How to Act

-During a stroke, the blood supply to part of your brain is blocked or reduced, causing brain cells to die within minutes because they’re not getting the oxygen and nutrients they need.
+A stroke occurs when the blood supply to the brain is blocked or reduced, or when a blood vessel in the brain bursts.
+Without the flow of blood, brain cells can die within minutes because they’re not getting the oxygen and nutrients they need.
+This is known as having a stroke—or "brain attack."

 • Tobacco use